MarkZhuang22/ROB-501/README.md

 ## Contributing
 For contributions or issues, please open an issue to discuss proposed changes or report bugs.

-## License
-This project is licensed under the MIT License - see [LICENSE.md](LICENSE.md) for details.

 ## Contact
 Issues and inquiries can be addressed by opening an issue on the repository.